Put simply, a Paradox Gun is a shotgun with a partially rifled barrel that enables it to shoot both slugs and shot with reasonable accuracy.

 Why Use A Paradox Gun?

 So why would a hunter want to use a Paradox Gun?
 Well, it’s primarily because the design combines the best attributes of both rifles and shotguns.
 Like a good shotgun, a Paradox Gun is normally lightweight, quick pointing, and produces an even pattern of shot.
-These attributes make it ideal for shooting moving game, like a flushing bird.
+These attributes make it ideal for shooting moving game, like a flushing bird or other small game.
 At the same time, it is similar to a rifle because it can accurately shoot slugs.
 This allows hunters to take shots on game too big and/or too far away for buckshot or birdshot.

 With this in mind, a hunter going afield could load one barrel with a slug and the other with shot in order to be prepared for an encounter with just about any type of wild game.
 This also simplifies the task of packing for a hunting trip by eliminating the need to carry both a rifle and a shotgun.

 Since they enable hunters to shoot slugs with reasonable accuracy, Paradox Guns are also good for use in localities that do not permit hunting with high-velocity rifles.
 Additionally, hunters who live in areas that severely restrict gun ownership often like Paradox Guns because they combine the performance of a rifle and a shotgun in a single package.
 This means only going through the process of getting a license for a single gun.
 In that same vein, quite often shotguns are easier to obtain than rifles in places with strict gun control regulations, so the fact that a Paradox Gun is often legally classified as a shotgun is another bonus in that regard.